BushtalkRadio/BushtalkClient/SubmissionGuidelines.md

 # Submission Guidelines

 Generating audio from user scripts make up a large part of our server costs.
 To help keep these costs down and provide the best experience for fellow listeners, we ask that you follow certain rules and guidelines.
-Try not to blindly rely on the Wikipedia import tool, the imported script can always be improved.
-We've added that feature to give you a good starting point.
+Try not to blindly rely on the Wikipedia import tool, the imported script can **always** be improved.
+We've added that feature to give you a good starting point but you are welcome to use different sources.

 What should you submit?
 A good rule of thumb is to ask yourself what you found interesting about the POI you're about to submit.
 A lot of Wikipedia articles will be about mundane things which won't necessarily be interesting to a fellow listener.
+Take [this wikipedia article of a village in Cape Verde](https://en.wikipedia.org/wiki/Longueira,_Cape_Verde), it's just a couple of descriptive forgettable sentences.
+In this scenario, you could try to find interesting trivia about the village somewhere else and revise your submission.
+Remember, we're not trying to map everything, just the interesting locations!

 ## Rules

 • **Always proof read** your script before submission.
+Certain things do not work well in audio format, you can only catch this by proof reading it.

 • Audio tours should be **in English** and with proper punctuation, making sure there's always a space after the fullstop or comma.